Orbit evolution in growing stellar bars: Bar-supporting orbits at the vertical ILR region: Introduction

 Over the years we have a fairly good understanding of the orbital dynamics in rotating ellipsoids that model galactic bars.
 The potentials in this kind of models do not change in time, thus in order to study them, the formalism of autonomous Hamiltonian systems has been adopted \citep[see e.g.][]{cp80, a83, cg89, pf84, cm85, p05, spa02a, path19}.

+In all the above studies, the main mechanism reinforcing the bar, is the trapping of quasi-periodic orbits around stable periodic ones.
+In two-dimensional systems, these stable periodic orbits are the elliptical-like members of the x1 family \citep[see e.g.][]{cg89}, while in three-dimensional models they are the stable periodic orbits of the x1-tree \citep{spa02a}.
+According to the theory of dynamical systems, around a stable periodic orbit there is a volume in phase space, where motion is regular, i.e. the orbits will be quasi-periodic.
+In such a case, a particle following a quasi-periodic orbit, will remain in the neighbourhood of the periodic orbit reinforcing in this way the local density \citep[see e.g][sections 2.4 and 2.5]{gcobook}.

+Nevertheless, not every quasi-periodic orbit in a model is bar-supporting.
+For this, it has to enhance locally the density in such a way, as to reinforce the morphological feature to be modeled, i.e. in our case the bar.
+A known counterexample is the case of the nearly circular retrograde orbits of the family x4, which remain stable for almost all Jaccobi constants in standard barred galaxy models \citep[see e.g.][]{cp80}.
+Such orbits, if populated, would lead to the appearance of sizable counter-rotating discs at the centers of the bars, which are not observed.
+Most importantly there is the class of weakly chaotic and sticky chaotic orbits \citep{ch08}, which during a certain time, may also enhance a particular bar structure \citep{paq97}.
+As a result the bar-supporting regions on a Poincar\'{e} surface of section, do not necessarily correspond to those occupied by stability islands.
+The topologies of the regular and bar-supporting regions do not coincide \citep{cpb11}.

-A slow variation of the gravitational field is encountered during the evolution of several $N$-body models, which simulate galactic bars \citep[see e.g.][]{hk09}. ``Slow'', means that the test particles have at least enough time to feel resonances (radial and vertical), the location of which does not change considerably on the galactic disks, over the time we consider.
+The next step is to examine what a time dependence of the potential may cause in the orbital dynamics of barred galaxy models.
+A slow variation of the gravitational field is encountered during the evolution of several $N$-body models, which simulate galactic bars \citep[see e.g.][]{ath03,hk09}. ``Slow'', means that the test particles have at least enough time to feel resonances (radial and vertical), the location of which does not change considerably on the galactic disks, over the time we consider.
 In the above mentioned work the variation of the potential between snapshots with a time distance of a few~Gyr has been found to be small, so that the evolution of the model during this period could reliably be approximated by a stationary mean gravitational field.

 In \citet{mm14} and \citet{mm16}, the evolution of an $N$-body simulation of a disc galaxy within a live halo \citep{ma10}, which results to the formation of a strong bar, has been approximated by means of a time-dependent (TD) analytical model.
 This TD model was composed of three components, namely a bar, a disc and a halo.
 After the initial formation of a bar, there is a relative fast increase of its size and strength, before the model enters a phase of slower variation of the parameters of its components.